 First, the good news for aviation: better engines, wing modifications and lighter materials have helped airlines increase their fuel efficiency 130% in the past 40 years.
 “Airlines have been extremely focused on this,” says Savanthi Syth, managing director and airline analyst at Raymond James.
 In addition to updating their fleets, “they’re using data and technology to figure out how to fly in a way that uses the least amount of energy.”
-You can even spot improvements before wheels-up: “You may have heard of APUs, auxiliary power units,” notes Syth – these small engines have eliminated the use of jet fuel use while taxiing.
+You can even spot improvements before wheels-up: “You may have heard of APUs, auxiliary power units,” notes Syth – these small engines have eliminated the use of jet fuel while taxiing.

 The airline industry is also one of the few that have pledged to uphold an international emissions reduction goal.
-Through CORSIA, established by the U.N. body for air travel, companies have agreed to make all growth in international flights after 2020 carbon neutral.
+Through CORSIA, established by the U.N. body for air travel, companies have agreed to make all growth in international flights carbon neutral.

 As progress in efficiency has begun to plateau and people are flying more, some people hope for a technological breakthrough that could swoop in and save the day.
 “Airlines would love electric aircraft, but right now it’s just not realistic,” says Syth.
-Experimental aircraft, like NASA’s all-electric X-57 Maxwell plane that took its first test flight this year, offer hope for the long term.
+Experimental aircraft, like NASA’s all-electric X-57 Maxwell plane that took its first test flight in 2020, offer hope for the long term.
 In the meantime, airlines have been investing in renewable fuel technology, Syth says, and buying high-quality carbon offsets.
 “You want to feel like you’re flying an airline that does good, so this is all extremely important to airlines.”

 Container ships are essential to trade, and to date there isn’t a more economical way to transport metric tons of goods across oceans.
 However, these vessels burn sludge-like heavy fuel oil because it’s cheap, emitting significant carbon emissions.

-Starting this year, they’re going to have to find a cleaner form of power.
+They’re going to have to find a cleaner form of power.
 New international regulations require ship owners to buy scrubbers to clean their exhaust or purchase cleaner fuel at a premium – though the scrubbers may have side effects.
 “They’re looking at [open loop] scrubbers and saying, ‘Well, you’re taking care of air pollution, but you might actually be polluting the water,’” Syth says.
 It’s a tradeoff to weigh carefully, much like the consequences of eliminating single-use plastics on planes: “You’ve seen airlines really look at reducing plastic use, but you can’t have too many heavy things because you’ll end up burning more fuel.”